vincentchung2002/Chicago-Traffic-Citations-Database/README.md

 # Chicago-Traffic-Citations-Database
-Final group project in database design modeling (INST327 University of Maryland)

-Final grade in class: -A

 - logical design, (as demonstrated by the ERD you designed for your database),
 - physical design, (as demonstrated by the physical database you created based on the ERD),